 - Keep bees and hens

-For more details on these and other tips, check out the Food and Agriculture section of the Green Living Guide.
+For more details on these and other tips, check out the Food and Agriculture section of the Change Habits For Climate Guide.